 Looking for a great jogging stroller?
 Confused by which features matter?
 We understand.
 To determine which strollers are the best for running and which make a nice versatile everyday option for parents on-the-go who like to run we considered over 40 possible jogging options.
 We narrowed the choice down to 17 popular choices for testing.
 It doesn't matter if you are a dedicated runner, or hoping to start a new activity routine, our testing process has all the information you need to find the best choice for your lifestyle and budget.
 We "ran" tests in metrics like run-ability, ease of use, maneuverability and more to narrow the competition down to several impressive award winners.

-The Race for the Best Jogging Stroller of 2017
+The Race for the Best Jogging Stroller of 2018

 Best Overall Jogging Stroller

-Thule Urban Glide
+Thule Urban Glide 2

-The Thule Urban Glide has unmatched scores for run-ability and maneuverability with the highest overall score in this group of jogging product.
-This combination makes the Urban Glide our favorite jogging stroller, and the one we'd most likely recommend to a friend.
-This stroller also has a strong ease of use score, with ample covered storage, comfortable seating for passengers, and giant canopy, this impressive jogger could work as your everyday stroller.
-With compelling features like the locking swivel front wheel, passenger stow pockets, simple fold, and competitive price, it is easy to see why this stroller won an Editors' Choice award.
+The Thule Urban Glide 2 has unmatched scores for run-ability and maneuverability with the highest overall score in this group of jogging products.
+This combination makes the Urban Glide 2 our favorite jogging stroller, and the one we'd most likely recommend to a friend.
+This stroller also has a strong ease of use score, with covered storage, comfortable seating for passengers, and a giant canopy that all work well.
+This impressive jogger could work as your everyday stroller saving you time and effort over buying two products.

-Read Full Review: Thule Urban Glide
+Read review: Thule Urban Glide 2

 Best Traditional Jogger